 Our Next Move Was A Global Expansion.

 We opened our first international location in Ara Damansara, Malaysia in December 2016.
-Standing behind the ribbon as we opened the doors to our first location outside of the US, I looked out at my family and saw tears in my husband’s eyes.
+Standing behind the ribbon as we opened the doors to our first location outside of the US, I looked out at my family and saw tears in their eyes.
 I remembered that first conversation we had about opening a gym in our hometown.
 To see the concept we started in our home flourish halfway across the world, I stood in awe thinking of how far we’ve come as a family and as a company.
 Fast forward to today, we are now in over 30 states, and 8 countries with 150 locations and counting!

 Knowing my son and daughter could travel across the world and be at home in a We Rock the Spectrum emphasizes why our mission is so important.
 Our children need love and security.
 Whether in Tarzana, Malaysia, New York, or anywhere else, it is our purpose to provide families with the opportunity to walk into any of our gyms, exhale, and say…